ken-nguyen-2605/dyslexia-screening-frontend/README.md

 # DyslexiaDetect

-A modern web application for dyslexia screening built with React, TypeScript, and Tailwind CSS.
-This project provides an accessible and user-friendly interface for early detection and assessment of dyslexia symptoms.
+DyslexiaDetect is a modern web application designed to provide early screening for dyslexia through engaging, gamified tests.
+Built with React, TypeScript, and Tailwind CSS, the platform offers an accessible and user-friendly interface to support users of all ages.

+The screening process consists of three interactive test categories - audio, visual, and language - combined with user information to deliver a comprehensive dyslexia assessment.

 ## 🚀 Features